origami-ltd/wasm-revc/README.md

 ## Intro

-In this repository you'll find the fully reversed source code for GTA III ([master](https://github.com/mrxenginner/reVC/tree/master/) branch) and GTA VC ([miami](https://github.com/mrxenginner/reVC/tree/miami/) branch).
+In this repository you'll find the fully reversed source code for GTA VC ([miami](https://github.com/mrxenginner/reVC/tree/miami/) branch).

 It has been tested and works on Windows, Linux, MacOS and FreeBSD, on x86, amd64, arm and arm64.\
 Rendering is handled either by original RenderWare (D3D8)